Quantum Advantage for All: Classical Modeling with BEATOR

 \subsection{BEATOR Loves QUBOT Loves BEATOR}

 Dead code elimination, constant propagation, and \emph{bounded memory modeling} are all effective translation techniques in reducing the number of qubits in a QUBO model.
 Moreover, they can be done by BEATOR or by QUBOT.
-We have therefore enhanced BEATOR with support of all three.
+We have therefore added support of all three to BEATOR.
 By bounded memory modeling we mean modeling a segmenting MMU and RAM in a bounded number of 64-bit bitvectors, one for each memory word in RAM, resulting in BTOR2 models that do not contain any arrays of bitvectors and thus any \texttt{read} and \texttt{write} operators anymore.
 The segmenting MMU bounds the size of the data, heap, and stack segments and then maps them, using the \texttt{slice} operator of BTOR2, from the 64-bit RISC-U virtual address space to a minimal physical address space.
 For the running example, a 4-bit physical address space is sufficient with only 12 memory words actually being accessed: 2 data words, 1 heap word, and 9 stack words while only the heap word (\texttt{*x}) and 1 stack word (\texttt{a}) are ever updated, see again Fig.~\ref{fig:memory} for the memory layout.

 The RAM option takes the MMU option further by mapping each access to a memory word onto the 64-bit RAM bitvectors.
-RAM removes the need for arrays of bitvectors but increases BEATOR's complexity to $\mathcal{O}(m\cdot|P|)$ where $m$ is the size of memory accessed by $P$.
+RAM removes the need for arrays of bitvectors but increases BEATOR's complexity to $\Theta(m\cdot|P|)$ where $m$ is the size of memory accessed by $P$.
 However, with RAM modeling already done in BEATOR, QUBOT's complexity effectively remains the same, maintaining the toolchain's complexity.
 The MMU option can be used without the RAM option and only reduces memory size without changing BEATOR's complexity.
 We have also implemented a third, combined MMURAM option in BEATOR that mimics QUBOT's implementation which maps virtual addresses directly to the 64-bit RAM bitvectors.
-The appendix presents the BEATOR algorithm in detail for this option.

 Constant propagation in BEATOR runs in $\mathcal{O}(n)$ time by executing the first $n$ RISC-U instructions of a binary until reaching the first \texttt{read} call.
 Then, BEATOR eliminates dead code and snapshots the machine state including the heap as initial state in the BTOR2 model.
 QUBOT takes advantage of the additional $\mathcal{O}(n)$ time, maintaining the toolchain's complexity, and propagates constants beyond the first \texttt{read} call.
 However, propagating constants until the first \texttt{read} call is faster in BEATOR.
 Quantitative details are in Section~\ref{sec:exp}.